Jean-Michel Ménard: Career

 In 2008, Ménard and his new team returned to the Brier, where he finished with a disappointing 4-7 record.
 He returned again in 2009 where he finished with a 7-4 record, but lost to Manitoba's Jeff Stoughton in a tie-breaker.
 Ménard failed to qualify for the 2010 Brier, losing out in the semi-final of the 2010 Quebec Men's Provincial Curling Championship to Martin Ferland.
 He missed out on the Brier again in 2011, losing in the 2011 Quebec Men's Provincial Curling Championship final to François Gagné.
 Ménard missed out on the Brier for the third straight year when he lost in the semi-final of the 2012 Quebec Men's Provincial Curling Championship to Robert Desjardins.
 Ménard finally returned to the Brier when he won the 2013 Quebec Men's Provincial Curling Championship.
 At the 2013 Tim Hortons Brier, he had an average week, finishing the event with a 6-5 record.
 Ménard won another provincial title in 2014, sending his rink to the 2014 Tim Hortons Brier.
 He led his team to a strong 4th-place performance, losing to Manitoba's Jeff Stoughton in the bronze medal game.

 Ménard won the 2015 Quebec Men's Provincial Curling Championship, but had less success at the 2015 Tim Hortons Brier, going 6–5.
 He won another Quebec championship in 2016, and led Quebec to a 4–7 record at the 2016 Tim Hortons Brier.
 He won a final Quebec championship in 2017, and led his province to a 7–4 record at the 2017 Tim Hortons Brier.

 Ménard stepped away from competitive curling in 2017, but returned in 2021 to win his second Canadian Mixed Championship, with teammates Marie-France Larouche, Ian Belleau and wife Annie Lemay.
 In 2022 he won the World Mixed Curling Championship for Canada, defeating host Scotland 7-4 in Aberdeen, Scotland.

 In 2024, it was announced that Ménard would be returning to competitive curling for the 2024–25 season as the third for Team Félix Asselin.
 Ménard, halfway through the season would begin skipping the team, with Asselin continuing to throw fourth stones.
 Ménard would win the 2025 Quebec Tankard, qualifying them to represent Quebec at the 2025 Montana's Brier.
 At the Brier, the team finished 4–4, missing out on the playoffs.

+Team Ménard would start the 2025–26 curling season at the 2025 Canadian Olympic Curling Pre-Trials, where they would finish with a 4–3 record, narrowly missing out on the playoffs.
+Ménard would again win the 2026 Quebec Tankard and represent Quebec at the 2026 Montana's Brier.
+Prior to the Brier, Ménard announced that he would be retiring at the end of the season.
+At his final Brier, Team Ménard finished 5–3, missing out on the playoffs due to the last-stone-draw tiebreaker.